 By 1890, Anthony managed to reunite the two associations into the National American Woman Suffrage Association (NAWSA) with Stanton at the helm.
 By 1896, four states had secured woman’s suffrage.

 Stanton’s Later Years

-In the early 1880s, Stanton co-authored the first three volumes of the History of Woman Suffrage.
-In 1895, she and a committee of women published The Woman’s Bible to point out the Bible’s bias towards women and challenge its stance that women should be submissive to men.
+In the early 1880s, Stanton co-authored the first three volumes of the History of Woman Suffrage with Matilda Joslyn Gage and Susan B. Anthony.
+In 1895, she and a committee of women published The Woman’s Bible to point out the bias in the Bible towards women and challenge its stance that women should be submissive to men.

 The Woman’s Bible became a bestseller, but many of Stanton’s colleagues at the NAWSA were displeased with the irreverent book and formally censured her.